2018 High School National Championship Tournament Logistics Information

 Starting Friday evening, NAQT will operate an Information Desk at the Marquis Registration Desk on the Marquis Level.
-The Information Desk will be in contact with all control rooms and the stat room throughout the day, and should be the first place teams go with any question about the tournament (with the exception of in-game protests).
-NAQT will also be selling practice questions and study guides at the Information Desk.
+The Information Desk should be the first destination for any questions about or issues with the tournament (other than protests, which must be lodged within the game room).
+NAQT will also be selling practice material at the Information Desk.

 Note that one question the Information Desk cannot (easily) help with is “Where is my team currently playing?”.
 As a result of the power-matched format, NAQT cannot quickly locate teams during the day faster than calling or texting the mobile number provided for the chaperone.
-We will, of course, do our utmost to find lost teams (or lost players), but it won’t be a quick process (and probably no quicker than just calling the chaperone directly).
-Make sure your players and chaperones have each others’ numbers in their phones before the first round begins.
+We will, of course, try to find lost teams, but it won’t be a quick process (and probably no quicker than just calling the chaperone directly).
+Make sure your players and chaperones have each others’ numbers in their phones before the tournament begins.

 The participating teams will be divided into two Sessions (Morning and Afternoon) for the Saturday preliminary rounds.
 Those two groups of teams will compete separately on Saturday, but they will be merged for each team’s final three preliminary games on Sunday morning.

 Teams are guaranteed exactly ten preliminary matches; seven of those will be played on Saturday (with each team competing either during the Morning Session or the Afternoon Session), and the final three will be played on Sunday morning.